shavitbit/ant-simulation/README.md

  The Nest class represents the nest of the ants.
 It contains the following attributes:
  - X and Y coordinates of the nest.
  - Food counter
-## Features

-- Visual simulation of ant behavior using Matplotlib.
-- Adjustable parameters via sliders in the GUI.
-- CLI mode for running simulations without visual effects.
-- Send simulation results to a web server.

-## Requirements

-- Python 3.6+
-- numpy
-- matplotlib
-- requests
-- argparse
-- Docker - for running the CLI alongside the web server
-- Kubernetes/Minikube - for running the web server and extensive parallel simulation jobs in Kubernetes

 ## Simulation Parameters
 'Ant simulation' simulates the behavior of ants to find the fastest way to collect food using a combination 4 parameters and in 1600 steps.